top of page

 No Changes After Dispensing

 Once a written prescription has been issued, no changes can be made to the medication or quantity.
-Please ensure all details on the request form are correct.
-If changes are required, a new prescription will be needed and a new prescription fee will apply.

 Opening Hours & Contacting Us